 "My work is inspired by floral fabric of all time periods but, specifically 18th century Indian block printing.
 All of my work is hand thrown porcelain made completely by me in my home studio.
 Each piece has a total of 5 separate techniques which are all done before the first firing: Slip inlay, Sgraffito, Applique buttons, Stamping with my own handmade stamps, and slip trailing.
 I strive for "uniquely functional" pieces that will elevate your everyday!
 All of my work is glazed in my own glazes I've developed and they are all food, microwave, dishwasher and oven safe.
 After the firings I sand the bottoms of each piece three separate times with different grits of sand paper to ensure the smoothest of bases.
 I really think about the aesthetics of the piece but also about the functionality.
 My work is lightweight and comfortable to use."

 Sarah quit her "day job" in April of 2012 to pursue her dream and grow her business.
 Since then, so many doors have been opened.
-She sells her work in lots of local shops and galleries, online, out of her studio, and at about 25 art fairs a year!
-Sarah loves doing custom orders for customers and specializes in teapots.
+She sells her work in lots of local shops and galleries, online, out of her studio, and at about 15 art fairs a year!
 "Like" her on facebook at www.facebook.com/sarahmics to stay up to date on events and new work.
 Email her at: firstname.lastname@example.org with any questions or to be added to her mailing list.